From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 The old model’s hidden failure: gut feel and bias

-The older model — phone calls, in-person meetings, "does this person seem trustworthy?" — isn't actually safer.
-It's more vulnerable to a different class of risk: subjective bias disguised as due diligence.
-The Assess pillar was designed to replace gut feel with criteria-based, explainable decisions.
+The older model — phone calls, in‑person meetings, “I had a good feeling about them” — is not safer either.
+It is vulnerable to a different risk: subjective bias disguised as experience.
+That is precisely what the Assess pillar was designed to correct.

 Old‑Model SignalWhat It Feels LikeWhat It Actually Is

-"Their documents looked fine"Verified incomeFake pay stubs are designed to look fine.
-Visual inspection is not verification.
+“Documents looked fine”Verified incomeModern fake pay stubs are built to look fine.
+Visual checks are not verification.

 05 · The Gap Is the Attack Surface